ishraqsabbir7-blip/EmergencyBd/README.md

 ## 👥 Team

-Built as a semester project for CSE470 — Software Engineering at BRAC University.
+Built as a semester project